Bad Smell At The End Of Period | Clear Causes Explained

 Maintain Optimal Hygiene Without Overdoing It

-Gentle cleansing with warm water daily helps remove residual blood without disrupting natural flora.
-Avoid harsh soaps or scented washes that may irritate sensitive skin and upset pH balance.
+Gentle cleansing with warm water daily helps remove residual blood from the vulva without disrupting natural flora.
+Avoid harsh soaps, douching, or scented washes that may irritate sensitive skin and upset pH balance.
+The vagina is self-cleaning, so internal washing is unnecessary and can make odor issues worse.

 Change Menstrual Products Frequently

-Replace pads every 4-6 hours and tampons every 4-8 hours depending on flow intensity.
-Using breathable cotton underwear supports airflow reducing moisture buildup.
+Replace pads every few hours and tampons every 4-8 hours depending on flow intensity.
+The CDC’s menstrual hygiene guidance advises changing pads regularly, changing tampons every 4 to 8 hours, and avoiding wearing one tampon for more than 8 hours.
+Using breathable cotton underwear also supports airflow and reduces moisture buildup.

 Avoid Douching or Using Strong Fragrances Internally

-These practices disrupt natural defenses and encourage overgrowth of harmful bacteria leading to worse odors and potential infections.
+These practices disrupt natural defenses and encourage overgrowth of harmful bacteria, which can lead to worse odors and potential infections.
+Fragranced sprays, scented tampons, scented pads, and vaginal deodorants may temporarily mask smell but can irritate the vulva or disturb the vaginal environment.

 The Impact of Diet and Lifestyle on Vaginal Odor Post-Menstruation